mtlynch/mtlynch.io/content/retrospectives/2019/04/index.md

 ---
-title: 'Is It Keto: Month 7'
+title: "Is It Keto: Month 7"
 description: A record month, but it's time to give up.
-date: '2019-04-03'
+date: "2019-04-03"
 ---

 ## Highlights

-* [Is It Keto](https://isitketo.org)'s visits reached a record high of 11k pageviews.
+- [Is It Keto](https://isitketo.org)'s visits reached a record high of 11k pageviews.
-* Revenues reached a record high of $40.84 in affiliate income.
+- Revenues reached a record high of $40.84 in affiliate income.
-* Despite this, Is It Keto didn't satisfy its critical goals, so I'm putting it on the backburner.
+- Despite this, Is It Keto didn't satisfy its critical goals, so I'm putting it on the backburner.

 ## Goal Grades